dubs3c/SLAE/assignment_4/README.md

 ## Writing the decoder stub

 It's time to write the decoder stub.
-The following is a simple program for looping through the shellcode, XORing bytes, reconstructing the original shellcode.
+The following is a simple program for looping through the shellcode, XORing bytes and reconstructing the original shellcode.

 ```asm
 ;-------------------------------------